 Scammers specifically target you hoping to gain access to your account so they can make changes, order equipment, or obtain personal information.

-AT&T does NOT send text or email requests to customers asking for personal account or credit card information.
+Be cautious of text or email requests asking for your personal, account or credit card information.

 Report Suspicious Activity

 If you receive a suspicious text message, forward it to us.
 Get step-by-step instruction to report unwanted text messages by following the link.
 Messages forwarded are free and will not count toward your text plan.
 If you get a suspicious email or text, do not reply.
 If you suspect you are a target of fraud on your AT&T mobile phone account, you can report it to our Fraud team here.
 If you suspect fraud on another account, call the customer service number on your bill for help.

 To find out more about reporting fraud, check out our Resources page.